ThomasHertleif/coffee-rabbit-notes/readme.md

 # Coffee Rabbit Notes

-## TODO
+## Goals
-- Nice GUI
+- Useful GUI
 - Add Notes
+- Save Notes to disk
 - Delete Notes
-- Save Notes to disk
-- Password secure
 - Sort Notes by time
 - Sort Notes by priority
+- Password secure

+## Nice to have
-- Secure notes saved on the disk
+- Encrypt notes saved on the disk

+## Milestones
+- Build a simple GUI
+- Note Object
+- Save files to disk
+- Encrypt files
+- Stuff

 ## Used Stuff
 - Eclipse